-37 species of trees and shrubs available; orders due by March 17
+38 species of trees and shrubs are available

-Thirty-seven species of trees and shrubs are available this year.
-The 1-to-3-year-old bare root seedlings, which range in size from 6 to 24 inches, are available in lots of 10 to 500.
-The district is offering an expanded selection of 4-year-old evergreen transplants, which are more mature trees with thicker stems, more branching and more developed roots.
-New seedling introductions to the 2017 program are basswood, eastern ninebark, shagbark hickory, winterberry holly, pin oak, swamp white oak, northern pecan and American larch.
+Thirty-eight species of trees and shrubs are available this year.
+The 3-to-3-year-old bare root seedlings, which range in size from 6 to 24 inches, are available in lots of 10 to 500.
+The district also offers a selection of 4-year-old evergreen transplants, which are more mature trees with thicker stems, more branching and more developed roots.

 Order forms may be obtained by:

-•Stopping at the district office at 50 Commerce Way, East Aurora (behind the post office), or
+•Stopping at the district office at 50 Commerce Way in East Aurora (behind post office);

-•Printing the order form from the district website at www.ecswcd.org
+•By printing the order form from the district website at www.ecswcd.org.

-Orders are due by March 17.
-Pick-up will be on Saturday April 22, at the Fairgrounds in Hamburg.
+Orders are due by March 13.
+Pick-up will be Saturday, April 25, at the Fairgrounds in Hamburg.